 In Conyers, Pennsylvania, contractor Keller Dover, his wife Grace and their two children join his good friend and neighbour Franklin Birch and his family for Thanksgiving dinner.
 Afterwards, they realise that their young daughter Anna and the Birch’s daughter Joy are missing.
 The police are called and Detective Loki begins a missing persons investigation.
 The only clue seems to be a battered RV that was parked outside near where the girls were playing.
 The police find the RV but its driver is Alex Jones, a man who is said to have the IQ of a child of ten.
 Jones is questioned but in the end they have to let him go as there is no evidence tying him to the disappearance.
 A distraught Keller refuses to accept this and tackles Jones outside the police station during which Jones whispers a comment that makes Keller certain he knows the whereabouts of the girls.
 And so Keller abducts Jones and imprisons him inside an abandoned building he is renovating.
 Taking Franklin into his confidence, he returns and repeatedly tortures Jones, determined to get the whereabouts of the girls from him.
 Meanwhile however, Loki alights on evidence that another man may be the one who is responsible for the abduction.

 Denis Villeneuve is a Quebecois (French-speaking Canadian) director whose star has been rising over the last few years.
 Villeneuve appeared with the French-language likes of August 32nd on Earth (1998), Maelstrom (2000) and Polytechnique (2009) about a school shooting, all of which gained festival play.
 It was however the international festival hit of Incendies (2010), which won a host of awards and was nominated for a Best Foreign Language Film at the Oscars, with which Villeneuve’s name began to be known.
 This led to Villeneuve’s English-language debut with Prisoners here and he released Enemy (2013), which also stars Jake Gyllenhaal as a man who encounters his doppelganger, a few months later.
 Aaron Guzikowski’s script for Prisoners had floated about for most of the 2000s where it was highly acclaimed and attracted a number of high-profile stars including Christian Bale, Leonardo DiCaprio and Mark Wahlberg and directors like Bryan Singer and Antoine Fuqua.
-Villeneuve subsequently went onto Sicario (2015), followed by other genre directorial projects including the alien visitors film Arrival (2016) and Blade Runner 2049 (2017).
+Villeneuve subsequently went onto Sicario (2015), followed by other genre directorial projects including the alien visitors film Arrival (2016), Blade Runner 2049 (2017) and his upcoming two-part adaptation of Dune (1965).

 The first thing you notice is that for a high-profile mainstream released film, Denis Villeneuve adopts a very non-commercial look.
 Prisoners looks far more like an indie film that the slickly packaged product you get with a traditional US-made thriller (not that anybody in the US seems to be making thrillers for theatrical release anymore).
 The film is shot in working class neighbourhoods (in rural Georgia) and dreary suburban tract malls, where the house interiors are plain and drab and an A-list Hollywood name like Hugh Jackman is dressed down as a regular working man.
 Villeneuve’s style is plain and unadorned.
 He never dwells on the brutality and torture, yet manages to depict it in ways that are far grimmer than most of the films in the so-called Torture Porn fad – all that he need to do to show the brutalisation of Paul Dano is having Hugh Jackman holding Dano’s hand down against a sink, threatening to break his bones with a hammer and then Jackman completely losing it and smashing the sink to pieces with the hammer.